 Dr. James Upshaw is a native of Atlanta, Georgia.
 He graduated from Riverwood High School in 1982.
 After attending Emory University, he transferred to Southern Methodist University in Dallas, TX, where he earned a Bachelor of Arts Degree in both Biology and French.
 In 1993, he received his M.D. degree from the Medical College of Georgia in Augusta.
 Dr. Upshaw completed his training in Internal Medicine at Barnes Hospital, Washington University Medical Center in St. Louis, MO.

 Following the completion of his residency in 1996, Dr. Upshaw moved to Macon and joined Internal Medicine Associates, P.C.
 He was Board Certified in Internal Medicine in 1997.
 In addition to his private practice of general Internal Medicine, he is affiliated with the Mercer University School of Medicine as a Clinical Assistant Professor and faculty preceptor.
-He is also active as a clinical preceptor for the Georgia College and State University, Walden University, and Georgia Southwestern State University schools of Nursing.
 He served as a visiting professor at the Kurobe City Hospital in Japan in 2004 and 2014.
 Dr. Upshaw was named a Fellow with the American College of Physicians in 2006.

 Dr. Upshaw is a member of the Bibb County Medical Society and has staff privileges at both the Navicent Health Medical Center of Central Georgia and Coliseum Medical Center.